abhi-niceincontact/media-recorder/README.md

-# ActionDynamicForms
+# MediaRecorder

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

-## The Goal of Action Dynamic Forms
+## The Goal of Media Recorder

-The ActionDynamicForms creates dynamic form using JSON schema.
+The Media Recorder can be used to record audio and mix with background noise.

 # Getting Started - Local Development